 In addition to routine maintenance activities, the District undertakes small capital improvements as necessary to address levee, canal and pump station deficiencies and / or repairs which are funded by the proposed benefit assessment.
 In recent years, the District initiated a long term effort to address on-going erosion of its interior canals due to groundwater pressure, seepage from rice fields and surface runoff.
 The work consists of placing rock slope protection at the waterline and toe of the eroding canal slopes to stabilize the bank.
 As this is a chronic problem, the District anticipates it will systematically rock all of its canal slopes over a 20 to 30 year period.
 In addition, the District routinely repairs pumps, trashracks and replaced electrical equipment at pump stations as necessary.
 It also replaces equipment as needed when it can no longer function without significant repairs and to meet air quality standards as set by the State.
-Other Capital projects anticipated in the next fiscal year include site improvements at the District Corporation Yard, implementation of SCADA improvements at pump plants and Corporation Yard, repaving areas at various facilities, and completion of repairs from the 2017 flood emergency disaster.
+Other Small Capital projects anticipated in the next fiscal year include repairs of the North Drain near Plant 2; trashrack repairs at Plants 3 and 8; a new roof on Plant 1A; a new transformer at Plant 1; and culvert replacements along the V Drain.
+In addition, the District received a State Flood Management grant which will be used to purchase two new mowers and fund deferred vegetation maintenance.
+The District also intends to fund an update of its Capital Improvement Plan and a Condition Assessment of its pumping plants.